Otto Grotewohl

-Otto Emil Franz Grotewohl (/de/; 11 March 1894 – 21 September 1964) was a German politician who served as the first prime minister of the German Democratic Republic (East Germany) from its founding in October 1949 until his death in September 1964.
+Otto Emil Franz Grotewohl (/de/; 11 March 1894 – 21 September 1964) was a German politician who served as the first prime minister (Chairman of the Council of ministers) of the German Democratic Republic (East Germany) from its founding in October 1949 until his death in September 1964.

 Grotewohl was a Social Democratic Party (SPD) politician in the Free State of Brunswick during the Weimar Republic and leader of the party branch in the Soviet Occupation Zone after World War II.
 Grotewohl led the SPD's merger with the Communist Party (KPD) to form the Socialist Unity Party of Germany (SED) in 1946 and served as co-chairman of the party with KPD leader Wilhelm Pieck until 1950.
 Grotewohl chaired the Council of Ministers after the formal establishment of the GDR in 1949 and served as the de jure head of government under First Secretary Walter Ulbricht until his death in 1964.

 Biography

 Early years

 Grotewohl was born on 11 March 1894 in Braunschweig to a middle-class Protestant family, the son of a master tailor, and was apprenticed to a printer.
 At the age of 16 he joined the youth wing of the Social Democratic Party of Germany.
-Grotewohl served in the German Army during World War I, and started his political career after the war as a leader of the Independent Social Democratic Party of Germany (USPD), and in 1920 was elected to the Landtag of the Free State of Brunswick in the Weimar Republic.
+Grotewohl served in the 137th Infantry Regiment of the German Army during World War I (in which he was wounded several times), and served as chairman of the workers' and soldiers' council of the troops on the German-Dutch border from 1918 to 1919.
+He started his political career after the war as a leader of the Independent Social Democratic Party of Germany (USPD), and in 1920 was elected to the Landtag of the Free State of Brunswick in the Weimar Republic.
 Grotewohl served as a minister in numerous cabinets of the Brunswick state government, including Minister of Justice and Education from March to May 1922, and Minister of Justice from February 1923.